 These are key takeaways from this article and things to remember:

 - You can change your Medicare Supplement plan to another Medicare Supplement plan any time of year, NOT only during the Annual Election Period (AEP).

 - Medicare Part A covers your stay, Medicare Part B covers who you see, and Medicare Part D covers prescription drugs.

-- In the year 2020, Plan F is closing to new enrollees.
-This means that anyone who owns it can keep it, but no new, younger people will be able to purchase it.
-For this reason, plans that close to new enrollment tend to experience higher and more frequent premium rate increases.
-Anyone who has a Medicare Supplement Plan F should talk to someone ASAP to discuss options to move.
-In most cases, we can save people money without changing any coverage.
+- Since January 2020, new enrollees to Medicare can no longer purchase Plan F. This means anyone that started Medicare prior to 2020 can purchase it or keep their Plan F if they already have it.
+However, plans that close off new enrollment experience higher and more frequent premium rate increases.
+Anyone with a Plan F Medicare Supplement should talk to an agent ASAP to discuss options to move.
+In most cases, we can save people money without compromising coverage.